Latest Update (12/07)

-As of 10/23 we have had over 4,224 cumulative COVID-19 cases in Calhoun County and have had 180,916 cases throughout the state.
-We currently have 33 known positive COVID-19 patients in our hospital, which is increasing over the last two weeks.
+As of 1/22, we have had 11,441 COVID-19 cases in Calhoun County.
+We currently have 41 known positive COVID-19 patients in our hospital, and have had over 436,000 cases throughout the state.
 View relevant news links here.

 What to Expect From Us to Keep You Safe